White Smoke From Exhaust – Main Causes and Fixes

 The only thing that should be inside a combustion chamber is air and fuel.
 If oil ends up in there as well, it will ignite with this mixture, resulting in a thick white cloud of smoke exiting the tailpipe.
 Other signs include increased oil consumption and engine misfires.

-The reason this is worrisome is that if there’s oil where it shouldn’t be, it means it isn’t where it should be.
+The reason this is concerning is that if there’s oil where it shouldn’t be, it means it isn’t where it should be.
 When the different components of your engine aren’t receiving enough motor oil, it can cause them to fail.

 In most cases, you shouldn’t run into an issue with this until after the 100,000-mile mark.
 One way to help preserve them is to switch to high-mileage motor oil once you have.